aHarry01/ECSE6320-Adv-Computer-Systems/Project3/README.md

 <p align="center"> <img src="graphs/latency_iodepth.PNG" alt="drawing" width="75%"/> </p>

 However, the bandwidth doesn't align with what queueing theory would predict.
 We would expect that with a larger queue, the bandwidth would increase.
 However, our results show the largest bandwidth at iodepth = 1 and a fairly constant bandwidth for other iodepths.
-It's possible that the I/O depth wasn't high enough to be show significant results or that fio was implemented
+It's possible that the I/O depth wasn't high enough to be show significant results or that fio was implemented in a way that offsets the performance gains that should be seen by allowing more I/O requests to queue up.

 <p align="center"> <img src="graphs/throughput_iodepth.PNG" alt="drawing" width="75%"/> </p>